Only Twenty-Four Hours in Milan, Italy? No problem because I’ve got an Epic Itinerary for You!

 ***Admission is free the first Sunday of every month but you still need to book in advance.

-Since 1824, this iconic Milanese bakery has been creating some of the finest pastries in all of Milan (If you only eat one baked good, choose the Panettone, with a chilled shaker coffee.
+Since 1824, this iconic Milanese bakery has been creating some of the finest pastries in all of Milan (If you only eat one baked good during your 24 hours in Milan, choose the Panettone, with a chilled shaker coffee.
 Besides, you need the energy to walk through the mean streets of Milan.
 But I’m like a cow and have six stomachs that help me squeeze in all the pastries I desire).

 Walk past the immortal doors of one of the best shops in Milan, Italy and you’ll catch a whiff of tarts, pralines, and pastries that are all baked to golden perfection and served to you hot and fresh every day.
 Okay, not all of them are served hot but they’re all fresh!
 As you enter the store, you’re bombarded with colorful displays of candied almonds that gracefully accent the apple green walls and chic marble floors of the meticulously designed interior (It feels like a real life version of Charlie and the Chocolate Factory, except minus all the death).